rafaco/InAppDevTools/README.md

 - Our library is available at our [Bintray](https://bintray.com/rafaco/InAppDevTools/inappdevtools) repository and linked to [jCenter](https://bintray.com/bintray/jcenter?filterByPkgName=inappdevtools) (preconfigured)
 - Our plugin is available at [Gradle Plugin Portal](https://plugins.gradle.org/plugin/es.rafaco.inappdevtools) (preconfigured)
-- Our source repository is available at [GitHub](https://github.com/rafaco/InAppDevTools/) and we track our versions with tags
+- Our source repository is available at [GitHub](https://github.com/rafaco/InAppDevTools/) and you can download snapshots of every library version at [releases](https://github.com/rafaco/InAppDevTools/releases)

 ## Contributing [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/rafaco/InAppDevTools/issues)

 ## Thanks <a name="thanks"/>
+//TODO: add dependencies and used sources

 ## License <a name="license"/>
 Apache-2.0